ebzzry/ebzzry.github.io/kvm.md

 things faster, but it makes other things possible.
-Take note that SPICE is not a replacement for [VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing), but rather, it a different way of meeting our goals.
+Take note that SPICE is not a replacement for [VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing), but rather, it a different way of meeting your goals.

 ## Configuration